Detroit Mumford's Brian Williams on love for swimming, Olympic dreams

-Detroit Mumford junior Brian Williams discusses his love for swimming and talks about his Olympic dreams Thursday, Feb.
+Detroit West Side Academy junior Brian Williams, who swims at Detroit Mumford, discusses his love for swimming and talks about his Olympic dreams Thursday, Feb.
 9, 2017.
 Video by Chris Nelsen, Special to the DFP.

 Latest News